 4- Positiver

-Contrary to popular belief, life abroad is not always idyllic: it is regularly punctuated and tarnished by moments of doubt and/or the blues.
+Contrary to popular belief, life abroad isn’t always idyllic: it’s regularly punctuated and tarnished by moments of doubt and/or the blues.

-Alone, or even as a couple, it’s easier to feel sad, to mope and “cry over our fate”.
-With children, on the other hand, you have to put on a positive face and overcome your own homesickness, especially if your children have been recalcitrant to expatriation from the outset, or have experienced going abroad as uprooting.
+Alone, or even as a couple, it’s easier to give in to sadness, moping and “crying over one’s fate”.
+With children, on the other hand, it’s up to you to put on a positive face and overcome your own homesickness, especially if your children have been reluctant to relocate from the outset, or have experienced going abroad as uprooting.

 It’s up to us to reassure them, to prove to them on a daily basis the merits and benefits of expatriation, and to make them want to integrate: we stress the good things about their new life, we congratulate them, we encourage them, we admire them for their speed and ease of adaptation, and above all, we show patience.